annabellisa/rare_reptiles/README.md

 ## Manuscript

-Lim A., Smith A.L. (under review).
+Lim A.S.Y., Smith A.L. (under review).
 Fire influences rarity and dominance in a reptile community.

 ## License